luslab/oz-bulk-rnaseq/G. Read Quantification.md

 We first use RNA seq to determine the abundance of mRNA (cDNA) fragments, rather than the composition of the fragments.

 Different ways to quantify mRNA abundances of known genes and transcripts:
 1. FPKM (RPKM): Reads/Fragments per kilobase of transcript per millions of read mapped.
-(FLAWED MEAS
+(FLAWED MEASURE STATISTICALLY)
 2. Raw Counts: The number of reads overlapping with a transcript.

 Where as IGV is used as an initial glance at coverage, these methods normalise & objectively quantify gene expression.  - To compare the expression rates of individual genes between samples you need to **quantify the number of reads per gene.**